Affordable Advice on Texas Divorce, Property Division, and Child Custody Issues

 For parents, the most important issue in a divorce often involves child custody.
 Custody disputes vary greatly.
 There can be minor disagreements about visitation schedules or serious issues as to the basic fitness of either or both parents.
 No matter what the issues in your case are we will fight to make sure your parental rights are protected, and that the court issues custody orders that are in the best interest of your child.

-If you are looking for a divorce lawyer or family law attorney, please feel free to call.
+If you are looking for a Texas family law attorney, please feel free to call.
 The initial consultation is free.
 We will be more than happy to help you.